 In the Colors section, you can select the colors of each kind of font in your platform.
 Enter the HEX codes into the corresponding text boxes, or select colors using the color wheels.

-There are different ways to get the right HEX color, but if you don’t have any specific graphic software, you can simply use this free website.
+There are different ways to get the right HEX color, but if you don’t have any specific graphic software, you can simply use this free HTML color picker.

 If you have basic knowledge of CSS, you can customize the layout of your desktop platform at a higher level.
 Use the CSS areas in this section to customize the elements of the desktop platform: font, size, style, etc. Identify the element you want to modify along with the specific attributes.
 The CSS text areas have a code editor embedded so that you can take advantage of the options available within the editor itself.